Schwenger/House-Of-Tweets/README.md

 Authors:
 ========

-* Michaela Klauck (s9miklau@stud.uni-saarland.de)
-* Christopher Schommer (s9crscho@stud.uni-saarland.de)
+The application is developed and maintained by
 * Maximilian Schwenger (schwenger@stud.uni-saarland.de)
-* s9saster@stud.uni-saarland.de
 * Ben Wiederhake (s9bewied@stud.uni-saarland.de, Ben.Wiederhake@gmail.com)

 Sounds are extracted from [xeno-canto](http://www.xeno-canto.org/about/terms), thank you very much!
 Images can be extracted from wikipedia, for legal reasons, they are not included online.

+The first version was additionally developed by
+* Michaela Klauck (s9miklau@stud.uni-saarland.de)
+* Christopher Schommer (s9crscho@stud.uni-saarland.de)
+* s9saster@stud.uni-saarland.de

 Troubleshooting:
 ================
-In case there are any troubles running the application on windows, we are aware of this but we do not intend to fix it.
-The application is designed for unix systems.
+In case there are any troubles developing on windows, we do not intend to fix it.
+The workflow is designed for Unix systems.

+A fully built project will run on Windows, as well as Unix systems.
+However, the FrontEnd is designed for and only fully tested on Chrome for Windows 7 and Mac OS 10.10 or later.